 - Or you can add four teaspoons of 5.25–8.25 percent bleach per quart of room-temperature water.

 Wear protective clothing, gloves, and eyewear when using a bleach solution.
 Make sure there’s proper ventilation during and after application.
+Use puncture-resistant disposable gloves and medical-grade protective clothing and eyewear to get the level of protection you need for the task.
 Finally, don’t mix chemicals together, especially bleach and ammonia, to avoid serious harm to your health.

 Set Up Hand-Hygiene Stations